Welcome to our resources page, here you can find useful tools and documents that can complement your practice or the tools in our toolkit.

 Building from evidence-based principles of SMART goals and goal-setting techniques used in sport psychology, below you'll find links to the goal setting tool included in our toolkit and an alternative goal-setting ladder, which may help your client to visualise their plans to progress towards their goals.

 When you're looking to move forward in whatever you're doing, setting goals is a good place to start.
 Whilst this might be considered common knowledge, how to set effective goals isn't.
+For example, did you know there's a difference between learning and performance goals?
+Knowing which goals are right for you can help you stay on track - read more in our blog post.

 Based on Dr Miller's book, Mood Mapping, our emotional awareness tool aim to help bring awareness to how we're feeling at different times, in different places and around different people.
 Building emotional awareness is the first step to being able to manage our emotions more effectively.
 This can be a sensitive issue to discuss, so it might be worth allowing your client to shape how this tool is used.